 Filter Options

 This screener is designed as a pre-trade filter.
-Use it to rank symbols by positioning quality, then execute only after confirming price structure, liquidity quality, and clear invalidation.
+Use it to rank symbols by volume activity and PCR regime, then execute only after confirming price structure, liquidity quality, and clear invalidation.
+Volume and price are the primary intraday signals; OI provides structural context updated at end of day.

 Desk Playbook